Validation of foreign higher education qualifications

 Where can I apply for validation?

-You can apply for validation at any university which is equipped to provide a comparable course in Austria (including public and private universities, universities of applied sciences, university colleges of teacher education or any other post-secondary institutions).
+You can apply for validation at any university which is equipped to provide a comparable course in Austria (including public universities, universities of applied sciences, university colleges of teacher education or any other post-secondary institutions).
 In many cases, this is possible at several different universities; it is your choice which university you apply to for validation.
 However, you may only apply to a single university for validation.

 What do I need to submit?